ksmin23/neptune-tutorial/README.md

-# Welcome to your CDK Python project!
+# Amazon Neptune Graphs and Jupyter Notebooks

-This is a blank project for Python development with CDK.
+This is a project to create an Amazon Neptune database using [AWS CDK \(Python\)](https://github.com/awslabs/aws-cdk), and create a Neptune workbench connected to it.
 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization